North Chennai

 North Chennai is a geographic term used to refer to the northern part of Chennai city.
 Though its definition has varied with time and context, it is generally accepted among historians that North Chennai is used for the part of Chennai city situated north of the Coovum River.
 Encompassing the Fort St George and Georgetown areas from which the city originated, North Chennai is generally considered an area of stagnant growth, but now it is developing that has already reached saturation as a real estate choice.
 The area is generally notorious for its thick population, narrow roads, poor infrastructure, and high incidence of crime.
 This characterization is, however, limited to older neighbourhoods close to the sea coast as new areas to the west, like Kilpauk, Anna Nagar, Avadi and Ambattur have good standards of living and acquired desirability as residential areas.

-Northwards of Georgetown, extends the Anglo-Indian settlement of Royapuram and the historical town of Thiruvottiyur beyond which North Madras gives way to a series of fishing hamlets or kuppams.
-The puzhal Lake located Red Hills and famous central prison is developing highly.
+Northwards of Georgetown, extends the Anglo-Indian settlement of Royapuram and the historical town of Thiruvottiyur beyond which North Madras gives way to a series of fishing hamlets, individually known as kuppam in Tamil.
+The Red Hills region is known for the Pulhal Lake and the central prison.
 The port of Ennore located 16 kilometres supplements Chennai Port as a major entrepot for trading vessels.
 Northwards lie Minjur, Ennore and Thiruvottiyur.
 Westwards lie the industrial suburbs of Padi, Ambattur Avadi and Thiruninravur.
 The head office will be at Tondiarpet, was comprise Tiruvottiyur, Tondiarpet, Madhavaram, Perambur and Purasawalkam taluks.